felixsuwarno/Fintech-AscentPAY-Digital_Wallet_Product_Analytics/README.md

 </p>

 #### Method
-- Restrict transactions to **monetizable spend activity** (card payments, bill pay, FX payments)
+- Restrict transactions to monetizable spend types (card payments, bill pay, FX payments).
+- Exclude refunds from all calculations.
-- Exclude top-ups and peer-to-peer transfers from GMV
+- Exclude top-ups and peer-to-peer transfers from GMV.
-- Aggregate monthly **GMV** and **net revenue** for calendar year 2024
+- Aggregate monthly GMV and net revenue.
-- Compute take rate as `net revenue ÷ GMV`
+- Compute take rate as net revenue divided by GMV.
+- Filter the final report to calendar year 2024 in Tableau (not in the SQL).

 #### Key Insights
-- Net revenue grows steadily through the first half of the year, peaking mid-year before declining.
+- Net revenue rises through July, then declines through year-end.
-- Take rate remains **remarkably stable (~1.18%–1.30%)** across months.
+- Take rate stays tightly stable (~1.18%–1.30%) month to month.
-- This indicates revenue changes are driven primarily by **transaction volume**, not pricing or fee expansion.
-- Monetization efficiency is consistent, but revenue is highly sensitive to usage momentum.
-- When activity slows, revenue falls proportionally, exposing limited pricing leverage.

-#### **Business Implications**
-- Stable take rate confirms pricing discipline but limits revenue upside without volume growth.
-- Revenue sensitivity to transaction volume increases exposure to engagement slowdowns.
-- Monetization efficiency is strong, but pricing leverage is limited.
-- Growth initiatives must prioritize increasing transaction frequency and volume.
+- Changes in net revenue mostly follow changes in GMV, not changes in take rate.
+- When GMV falls later in the year, net revenue falls with it, with little offset from take rate.

 <br>